wp-plugins/sgr-nextpage-titles/readme.txt

 3. The configuration page placed under "Settings > Multipage".

 == Changelog ==

+= 1.3.1 =
+Release Date: November 19th, 2015
+* Enhancements:
+	* Fully tested on WordPress 4.4
+	* Updated "Requires at least" value to WordPress 3.9 in order to compliance with the new editor buttons

 = 1.3 =
 Release Date: May 17th, 2015